 Did you know we’re just wrapping up National Soup Month?
 I suppose if I’m being honest, every month is National Soup Month as far as I’m concerned.
 But in January, I’m not the only one celebrating.
 With the weather cold and gross across most of the country, it makes sense to celebrate soup at this time of the year.
 If you have the right recipe, soup is a nutritious, filling, and easy-to-make meal, all in one bowl.
 And you better believe I have the right soup recipe for you today – we’re making Coconut Carrot Ginger Soup!

-- Add in the chicken broth, coconut milk, chili sauce, and ginger.
-Bring the mixture to a boil, then reduce the heat.
-Stirring occasionally, let it simmer until the vegetables are very soft and the liquid is slightly reduced.
-This should take about 40-45 minutes.
+- Stir in broth, coconut milk, and chili sauce.
+Bring to a boil, reduce heat, and simmer, stirring occasionally, until vegetables are very soft and liquid is slightly reduced.

 - Let soup cool slightly, then purée until smooth.
 Add ginger and season to taste with salt and pepper.
 Serve and top with cilantro.